 Each residence hall floor has a resident assistant (RA) who serves as an on-site counselor and resource for students.
 Your RA will plan activities to encourage you to meet and get to know other resident students.
 Examples might include white-water rafting, hiking excursions, skiing in the Poconos, shopping at area malls and discount outlets, a skirmish weekend (paint-ball) or a semiformal dance.

 Overnight guests are permitted on campus, but they must be registered for each night's stay.
-The residence halls have card-access doors, and campus security regularly inspects campus grounds and facilities.
+The residence halls have card-access doors, security cameras and campus security regularly inspects campus grounds and facilities.

 Near the residence halls, you'll find a variety of outdoor courts and playing fields for a casual game or two.
 They include a volleyball pit as well as lighted basketball courts and softball field for evening play.